James Cumming (artist): Family

 He married the artist Betty Elston in 1953 and their marriage continued until his death in 1991.
-He was survived by Betty, his son Timothy Cumming, entrepreneur and artist, and daughter Laura Cumming, art critic of The Observer newspaper.
+He was survived by Betty, his son Timothy Cumming, entrepreneur and artist, and daughter Laura Cumming, author and art critic of The Observer newspaper.

 His art

 The two principal periods in Cumming's painting are the figurative abstraction of the early sixties derived in main part from his Lewis experience and the more geometrical and purer abstraction of the seventies onwards.
 The "painterly" yet thinly applied textures of Cumming's early work contrasts with the heavy impasto and rich colour themes of his contemporaries in the Edinburgh School.
 His later colour experimentations were to be as much intellectual as expressive, leading to a deeper synthesis of harmony and contrast.
 A strong element of fine draughtsmanship is a constant throughout Cumming's work.

 Cumming's position in post-war Scottish art is perhaps best summed up by the art critic Duncan Macmillan in 1994: "Cumming and Philipson were ambitious artists who strove to create a genuinely original vision; others achieved as much reputation with less struggle".

 The work of Scottish artist Alan Davie, who has achieved an International reputation, and was a contemporary of Cumming, has given rise to many interesting comparisons.
 This was succinctly put by the critic and artist Edward Gage in 1977: "Cumming's language is drawn logically from scientific research and procedure while Davie's is a haphazard and personal affair of ritual symbols and dances".

 Aside from a series of carefully composed still lifes, many of Cumming's later works were derived from investigations into recent discoveries with the electron microscope.
 This latter period has its apotheosis in the painting 'Metaphase' (Acceleration) 1971, which demonstrates Cummings exceptional abilities in composition, draughtsmanship and his acute colour sensitivity.

-Cumming's paintings, spanning a 30-year period, were celebrated most recently during an exhibition of his work at the Talbot Rice Gallery in Edinburgh.
+Cumming's paintings, spanning a 30-year period, were celebrated in 2012 in a retrospective exhibition of his work at the Talbot Rice Gallery in Edinburgh.